Rachael Ray: Television

+Rachael Ray's Week in a Day was a 2010 reality television cooking series hosted by Rachael Ray.

-In January 2012, Ray and Guy Fieri were team captains in the Food Network reality series Rachael vs. Guy: Celebrity Cook-Off.
+In January 2012, Ray and celebrity chef Guy Fieri were team captains in the Food Network reality series Rachael vs. Guy: Celebrity Cook-Off.

 In 2016, Ray guest-starred in the second episode of Gilmore Girls: A Year in the Life, a miniseries revival of Gilmore Girls, as a fictionalized version of herself.

-In 2019, Ray fulfilled a long-time goal of voicing a cartoon character when she voiced a character on the Nick Jr. program Butterbean's Café.
+In 2019, Ray fulfilled a long-time goal of voicing a cartoon character when she voiced a character on the Nick Jr. Channel program Butterbean's Café.

-In 2023 Ray announced that her talk show will end after its 17th season, and the launch of her production company, "Free Food Studios."
+In 2023, Ray announced that she would be ending her talk show after its 17th season, and that she would launch her new production company, Free Food Studios.

+In 2024, Ray and her show were featured in the final episode of the show The Curse.
+Ray played herself on the show, with her guests being Vincent Pastore as himself, and Emma Stone and Nathan Fielder as their fictional characters Whitney and Asher Siegel.

 Magazines

 In 2003, Ray posed for the men's magazine FHM.
-Though she was not nude in any of the photos, this drew criticism so harsh, not least of all from Ray's own mother, that in a March 2, 2009 ABC News Nightline interview she gave to Cynthia McFadden, an ABC News correspondent, Ray defended her decision to pose in the magazine.
+Though she was not nude in any of the photos, this drew criticism (including from Ray's own mother), so Ray defended her decision in a March 2, 2009 ABC News Nightline interview with Cynthia McFadden.
 The interview quoted her as saying, "I'd do it again tomorrow."

 The Reader's Digest Association launched Ray's magazine Every Day with Rachael Ray on October 25, 2005.
 The magazine featured seven issues in 2006 and increased to 10 issues in 2007.
 In October 2011, Meredith Corporation acquired the magazine.

 Product endorsements

 In November 2006, Ray became a spokeswoman for Nabisco crackers.
 She appears in commercials and on boxes for the many Nabisco products.
 Many boxes with Ray's picture have her recipes.

 In February 2007, WestPoint Home launched sheets, blankets, and coverlets designed by Ray.
-Within six months, WestPoint expanded Ray's bed and bath line to include the "Moppine," a two-in-one dish towel/oven mitt, as Ray is often seen with a kitchen towel over her shoulder that doubles for her as an ersatz mitt.
+Within six months, WestPoint expanded Ray's bed and bath line to include the Moppine, a two-in-one dish towel/oven mitt, as Ray is often seen with a kitchen towel over her shoulder that doubles for her as an ersatz mitt.

-In March 2007, the Dunkin' Donuts company announced Ray as its celebrity endorser, mainly of its coffee, since she had denied being able to make coffee herself.
+In March 2007, Dunkin' Donuts company announced Ray as a celebrity endorser, mainly of its coffee, since she had denied being able to make coffee herself.
 As part of a promotional campaign, Ray describes the company's coffee as "fantabulous."

-In May 2007, Ray's recipes were made available on AT&T cellular phones via the "Rachael Ray Recipes on the Run" feature.
+In May 2007, Ray's recipes were made available on AT&T cellular phones via the Rachael Ray Recipes on the Run feature.

-In July 2008, Rachael Ray's "Nutrish" pet food was introduced.
-The dog foods are created from recipes Ray developed for her pit bull, "Isaboo".
+In July 2008, Rachael Ray's Nutrish pet food brand was introduced.
+The dog foods are created from recipes Ray developed for her pit bull, Isaboo.
 All proceeds from the sale of these products go to Rachael's Rescue, a charity which Ray organized specifically to provide assistance for at-risk animals.

 In December 2016, PulteGroup started Rachael Ray Home Collection for their interior design division.
 The furniture it markets is all of Ray's own design.